poteto/ember-changeset-validations/README.md

 ember generate validator <name>
 ```

 `ember-changeset-validations` expects a higher order function that returns the validator function.
-The validator (or inner function) accepts a `key`, `newValue`, `oldValue` and `changes`.
+The validator (or inner function) accepts a `key`, `newValue`, `oldValue`, `changes`, and `content`.
 The outer function accepts options for the validator.

 ### Synchronous validators